ysageev/cmc-website/src/pages/sales-initiative.md

 -   For every QEB, we first create a blog post in the "News" section
 -   Content should include:
     -   Service area reinforcement
-    -   Project All scopes and sizes reinforcement
+    -   All scopes and sizes reinforcement
     -   "Spotlight" on say, 6 active projects that juxtapose state, size, type
     -   Useful analysis of current events related to CRE.
 E.g., stuff Chris Maxwell asks for.
     -   Links to interesting articles related to CRE